harithh0/DNS_explorer/README.md

 ## About
-- Maps out a domain's common sub-domains IP addresses and names
+- This tool recursively maps out a domain's common subdomains, their IP addresses, and associated reverse DNS (PTR) records.
+It builds a tree-like structure showing relationships between domains and their resolved hosts.

 Example workflow
 ```yaml